 - Once there, enable (toggle ON) the Disable absolute volume option.

 - Reboot your Android device and you should have more control over the volume of Bluetooth devices.

 That’s it.
-If you need additional settings, like tweaking the equalizer, you can look into Sound settings.
-And for all of you advanced users with rooted devices, there are a few Magisk modules that might help with the audio output significantly.
+For all of you advanced users with rooted devices, there are a few Magisk modules that might help with the audio output significantly.
 Thank you for reading, if you want to discuss this article further, but also find more articles like this, make sure to follow us on Facebook and Twitter.